dujanhung/evtsbx-api-doc/enum/block_type.md

 a wooden block.

-this block could float on water.
+this block could float on water, and be destroyed by potato gun projectile.

 ___